 Redeeming Your Points

-Anyone that chooses the Sapphire Reserve over the Sapphire Preferred does so mostly because there is more value per point, both when you are earning points and spending them.
-They are able to overlook the high annual fee because the math works out to their advantage, especially if they can use the following ancillary benefits the card provides:
+Many choose the Sapphire Reserve card over the Sapphire Preferred card because there is more value per point, for both earning points and spending them.
+Despite the high annual fee, the math can work out to your advantage, especially if you can use the card’s following ancillary benefits:

-- A $300 annual travel credit: One of the big added benefits of the Sapphire Reserve card is that it comes with a $300 annual travel credit.
-Each time you make a valid purchase on travel, you will receive a statement credit, up to $300 per calendar year.
-Chase has a pretty wide definition of travel, so a lot of expenses, including airfare and hotels, would be eligible.
+- $300 annual travel credit: For all valid purchases on travel, you can receive a statement credit of up to $300 per calendar year.
+Chase’s definition of travel covers quite a bit, so many expenses, including airfare and hotels, would be eligible.

-- A $100 statement credit for Global Entry or TSA Pre-Check: With the Sapphire Reserve, you will also receive a statement credit of $100 to cover the cost of Global Entry or TSA Pre-Check, which can help you bypass long lines at the airport.
+- $100 statement credit for Global Entry or TSA Pre-Check: You can also receive a statement credit of $100 to cover the cost of Global Entry or TSA Pre-Check, which help you bypass long lines at the airport.

-- Special benefits when you patronize the Luxury Hotel & Resort Collection: Another benefit for frequent travelers, when you choose to stay at properties within the Luxury Hotel & Resort Collection, you’ll be eligible for a few special benefits as a Sapphire Reserve cardholder.
-You can receive early check-in and late check-out, complimentary room upgrades, daily breakfast for two, and a unique gift at each property, when available.
+- Special benefits: When you choose to stay at properties within the Luxury Hotel & Resort Collection, you’ll be eligible for benefits like early check-in and late checkout, complimentary room upgrades, and daily breakfast for two.
+You’ll also qualify for benefits from National Car Rental, Avis, and Silvercar.